VKCOM/noverify/README.md

 NoVerify by default has the following checks:

 - Unreachable code
-- Array access to non-array type (beta)
+- Array access to non-array type
 - Too few arguments when calling a function/method
 - Call to undefined function/method
 - Fetching of undefined constant/class property